 Kick-off the fall season at George Washington’s Mount Vernon‘s annual Fall Wine Festival & Sunset Tour.
 Taste unlimited samples from Virginia wineries while you relax on the expansive East Lawn and watch the sunset over the Potomac River.
 George Washington will be in attendance, but the Mansion will be closed.
 Tickets often sell out for this popular event.
 Tickets start at $49/$59 members/non-members.
 6:00 – 9:00 pm nightly.

 The streets of Old Town Fairfax are lined with booths featuring crafters, food stalls, and local businesses during the 45th annual Fairfax Fall Festival.
 Carnival rides, live entertainment on three stages, and food and beer courts add to the fun.
 Admission is free but there are fees for some activities.
-10:00 – 5:00 daily.
+10:00 – 5:00; concert at 5:30.

 The annual SterlingFest brings area residents together to enjoy foods, crafts, children’s activities, and rides.
 Business, health, technical, informational, and religious vendors offer information, and local musicians provide entertainment throughout the day.
 Free admission.
 11:00 – 5:00.

 Falls Church Farm Day, Falls Church, Oct 8